MarkRotchell/Mathematics-Coursework-as-part-of-MSc-Data-Science/README.md

 # Mathematics-Coursework-as-part-of-MSc-Data-Science

 This coursework was submitted as part of the Fundamenals of Computing mathematics module as part of my MSc Data Science.
-It has not yet been marked
+I got 95%.
+I've corrected where I made mistakes and uploaded a "with corrections" version.

 ## Topics Covered include: